juangnakarani/learn-spring-boot/README.md

 	This function will call `SpringApplication.run(App.class, args)`.
 The parameter args is passing from system properties.
 	Sometimes, We will need some OS arguments to application. e.g: `java -jar -Dserver.port=8888 learn-spring-boot-1.0.jar`.

+## learn controller
-`Auth.java` file is learn about controller.
-There are url mapping, request method(get|post), consume request body.
+File `Auth.java` is learn about controller.
+There are url mapping, request method(get|post), and consume request body.
 The interesting one is the Spring Boot doesn't need annotation `@Consumes("application/json")` like previous Spring MVC or JAX-RS.
 Today Spring Boot use `fasterxml` library for JSON data-binding.
-It`s like a magic, just set java beans that have equal class member with request payload and JSON parser will work as expected.
+It's like a magic, just set java beans that have equal class member with request payload and JSON parser will work as expected.
 In this example is `User.java`.
 The critical point is the java bean must have default constructor.
-Exception JSON parse error will be facing if there is no default constructor
+Exception JSON parse error will be facing if there is no default constructor.